Mindgamesnl/OpenAudioMc/docs/java_api.md

  - `PlayerLeaveVoiceProximityEvent`: Fires when player A leaves the voice range of player B
  - `PlayerLoudnessEvent`: Fires when a the speaking loudness of a player changes (between normal, whispering and shouting)
  - `ClientPreAuthEvent`: A cancellable event that fires whenever a web client attempts to login.
 Canceling the event will block the login.
+ - `VoiceChatPeerTickEvent`: This event fires before **AND** after voicechat peer updates (it has a variable letting you know if it was pre-or post)
+ - `SystemReloadEvent`: Called whenever the plugin reloads completely or updates state
+ - `ConfigurationPushEvent`: Fires whenever a new version of the config.yml is loaded through networking, migrations or perhaps redis.
+It contains the (supposedly) yaml file content as a string.

 ## Getting a Client
 A client object resembles the web-connection of a given player and contains api methods (like `isConnected()`, `onConnect` etc) and is used to specify a player in other API methods.